-This is Sister, Hulda, Isaac’s wife.
-I followed her around this morning learning how to make her ea and Indian coffee.Very tasty.
-She’s a principal at a small Primary school in Cumbum which we visited today.
+This is Sister, H, I’s wife.
+I followed her around this morning learning how to make her tea and Indian coffee.Very tasty.

 Since houses don’t usually have running water as the costs are so high, concrete barrels are in the house and kept full.
 This is what bathing is done with and water for flushing the toilet is taken from this.

-Brother B. Isaac is preacher at the congregation he established in 2005.
+Brother B. I. is preacher at the congregation he established in 2005.
 He established 6 more in the area and he converted the men who are now preaching in them.
 Bro.
-Isaac is trained as a Lawyer but he left that behind for what he loved more, preaching Christ.
+I. is trained as a Lawyer but he left that behind for what he loved more, preaching Christ.
 He’s very protective of Don and me to make sure we are safe at all times.

 Here we see the group of preachers who attended yesterday and today’s A.M. and P.M. meetings.
 These brothers don’t drive.
 Some don’t even have bicycles.
 One came 70km to be here.
 We taught yesterday on 3 Dispensations of the Bible and today we taught the difference between the Old Testament and the New Testament.
 The men were all very cordial.
 And there were several pictures taken.